 The answer to applying for citizenship after divorce is also a little dependent on when you were married.
 For foreign women that were married to an Italian man before April 26, 1983, you may still be approved for a dual Italian citizenship even if you are no longer married by way of divorce or have been widowed.
 It will require meeting with your local Italian consulate to determine your eligibility.

-For anyone, man or woman, that has married an Italian citizen after April 26, 1983, then you might not be able to apply for citizenship after the divorce if you do not meet those special exemptions listed above.
+For anyone, man or woman, that has married an Italian citizen after April 26, 1983, then you might not be able to apply for citizenship after the divorce.
 Should you divorce during the application for Italian citizenship process, you will not be able to obtain citizenship as you must be married at the time it is granted.

 It’s not a lost cause though even if you don’t meet those requirements.
 If you have your marriage record and a decree granting your Italian citizenship that was issued by the Ministry of the Interior, it should be possible to still enjoy a life in Italy.
 According to Italian Consolidated Law on Immigration, non-EU citizens can also convert their residence permits granted for familial reason to other types of residence permits.
 Work or study purposes also apply and can facilitate this change, allowing you to keep your status.
 It should be noted though that this doesn’t happen automatically.
 You’ll need to make a proper request to have your permit sorted out.